phbgomes22/MWU-Boosting/README.md

 Since very little information is provided, many single-pixel classifiers will have close to 0.5 accuracies, while a few classifiers that see relevant pixels may have a better accuracy.

+The classifiers were trained using _sklean_ Decision Trees.
+The MNIST dataset used was the one available in Keras datasets.

 The dispersion of accuracies among the pixels can be seen in the image below.

 <p align="center">